Danielfoojunwei/TensorGuard/README.md

 Traditional federated learning (e.g., FedAvg) helps, but remains vulnerable to **gradient inference attacks** where a malicious server can reconstruct training data from unencrypted updates.

+### 🧠 Core Technology: N2HE & MOAI

+TensorGuard is built upon the **MOAI (Modular Oblivious Aggregation Infrastructure)** architecture, pioneered by **Dr. Wang Xiang Ning** at DTC (Design Technology Centre), NTU.

+MOAI utilizes **N2HE (Noise-to-Homomorphic-Encryption)**, a novel lattice-based cryptosystem that treats Differential Privacy noise not as a nuisance, but as the randomizer for the encryption scheme itself.
+- **Standard FHE**: Requires heavy noise generation ($100s$ of ms).
+- **N2HE**: Recycles the DP noise layer to secure the LWE (Learning With Errors) sample, reducing encryption overhead by **90%**.

+> *"Privacy is not a feature; it is the substrate of collaborative intelligence."* — Dr. Wang Xiang Ning

 ### ✨ The Solution: TensorGuard

 TensorGuard enables **Secure Federated Fine-Tuning**, ensuring robot fleets share *learning* but not *data*.
 By combining: